Are all Lawnmower Blades the Same?-Let’s Find Out

 Otherwise, a standard blade will do a great job.

-Standard blades are awesome when you need a pristine lawn since the clippings are cleared into a bag and if you mow less frequently, every ten to fourteen days.
+Standard blades are awesome when you need a pristine lawn since the clippings are cleared into a bag.
+They are also great if you mow less frequently, every ten to fourteen days.

 Bagging is great when you’re looking to eliminate any debris and leaves from your lawn.

-On the other hand, a standard blade won’t cut the clippings into tiny pieces as the mulching blades can, so they’re not the best to be combined with mulching mowers or standard mowers that have a mulching kit.
+On the other hand, a standard blade won’t cut the clippings into tiny pieces as the mulching blades can, so they’re not the best combination with mulching mowers or standard mowers that have a mulching kit.

 Avoid using mulching blades on grass that’s overgrown.